jdromeiro/.NET-Developer-Questions/README.md

 **8. What is the difference between a View State and a Session State in ASP.NET?**
 The View State contains the content of various input fields in the form, while the Session State contains collective information obtained from various pages the user has visited.

-**9. What is JSON data?**
-JSON is an open-standard file format that uses human-readable text to save and transmit data objects.
-It is the natural replacement for xml, as it is flexible, compact and it can be easily loaded in Java Script.

 [Back to Table of Contents](#table-of-contents)

 ## Others